-- a summary of the project being undertaken, including the assets involved and the extent of connectivity, automation and autonomy within each; - 2. documentation relating to: - a. the identification of those particular systems that will need to be protected, including identification of those that are deemed critical; - the identification of any data and information that needs to be protected for legal, commercially sensitive or security reasons; and - c. security risk assessment and mitigation; - details of the security-related policies and processes for the implementation of security-related risk mitigation measures; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating all security risk management processes.
+- a summary of the project being undertaken, including the intended purpose, scope, outcome and consumer; - the data and/or information being utilised and its source; - a summary of any terms under which any data and/or information from third parties has been provided; - identification of any data and information that needs to be protected for legal, commercially sensitive or security reasons; - 5. security risk assessment and mitigation documentation; - details of the security-related policies and processes for the implementation of security-related risk mitigation measures; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating all security risk management processes.

-STAGE 2 - 4 SCA
+STAGE 2 AND STAGE 4 SCA